deviodigital/DocuPress/README.txt

 *   Collections - output's a list of every collection you create with DocuPress.
 *   Recent Articles - select how many articles to display, randomize the output order and also choose which collection you'd like to display articles from.
+*   Related Articles - select how many articles to display and randomize the output order in this widget that will only display when viewing a single article.

 == Installation ==